hardikharti/OS-Simulator/README.md

 # OS-Simulator

-## Operating System Mini-Project
-This web-app simulates concepts of Operating system.
-It is HTML5, Bootstrap CSS, and Javascript based simulator.
+Web-app that simulates the various concepts of operating systems.
+Built using HTML5, CSS, Bootstrap and Javascript.